May 31, 2016

 Jeff Wright (Football, 1968-70) - Teams passing against the Gophers in the late 60s had to be aware of Wright's presence in the secondary.
 Wright set the program record for most interceptions in a game, in a season and in a career.
 To this day, he remains tied for most single-game and career interceptions while holding sole possession of the single-season interceptions record.
 Wright was named both the team MVP and a First Team All-Big Ten performer in 1970.
 He would go on to play seven seasons for the Minnesota Vikings (1971-77), appearing in three Super Bowls and accumulating 21 career takeaways.

-Live Updates from the Gophers first game against Nebraska of the weekend.
+Live Updates from the Gophers game against Iowa.